 I'm a PhD-candidate at the Department of Psychology of Conflict, Risk and Safety (Faculty of Behavioural, Management and Social Sciences).
 My research focusses on risk-taking, health-behaviours and other behavioural tendencies that can drive socio-economic health disparities and contribute to premature morbidity-mortality.
 I’m especially interested in the impact of Early Life Stress (or Early Adversity) on health-behaviour, risk-taking and decision-making.
 My theoretical framework is mainly informed by evolutionary-developmental psychology perspectives.
 To better investigate the factors that influence (risky) decision-making, my colleagues from the BMS LAB and I are developing innovative methods for behavioural assessment of risk-taking and decision-making using Virtual Reality.

-My work was presented at conferences of the Association for Research in Psychology and Health, the European Health-Psychology Society, the European Human Behaviour and Evolution Association and the Kurt Lewin Institute.
+My work was presented at conferences of the Association for Research in Psychology and Health, the European Health-Psychology Society, the European Human Behaviour and Evolution Association, the Association of Social Psychology Researchers and the Kurt Lewin Institute.

 My project is a cooperation between University of Twente and Maastricht University.
 My supervisors are Marielle Stel (UT-PCRS), Iris van Sintemaartensdijk (UT-PCRS), Karlijn Massar and Robert Ruiter (both at Department of Work and Social Psychology, Maastricht University).

 Within the Department of Psychology of Conflict, Risk and Safety, my work aligns with the theme “The Antecedents of Risky, Antisocial and Criminal Behavior”.